-How to Prepare for Hurricane Florence When You Live a Few Hundred Miles Inland
+How to Prepare for Hurricanes When You Live a Few Hundred Miles Inland

 by Daisy Luther

 When I moved to southwestern Virginia, I really didn’t expect to be dealing with hurricanes.
-But, as I’ve just learned, a system like Hurricane Florence could affect places that are as much as 350+ miles from the shore.
-So, if you are one of the 112 million and then some of Americans in the area classified as the “East Coast” – particularly the southern to mid-Atlantic part – you need to get prepared.
+But, I quickly learned, a system like Hurricane Florence could affect places that are as much as 350+ miles from the shore.
+So, if you are one of the 112 million and then some of Americans in the area classified as the “East Coast” – particularly the southern to mid-Atlantic part – you need to get prepared for this possibility too.

 Now, a very important thing to keep in mind is that hurricanes are unpredictable until they get closer to the shore.
 At that point, we can know with much more certainty that the storm is headed our way.
 Unfortunately, at that point, it’s really too late to get prepared.
 Supplies will be picked over at the stores and roads will be jammed with people fleeing the hurricane.

 It’s much better to prepare as far in advance as possible for a hurricane.
-And if this one turns back out to see, don’t think your preparations have been wasted.
+And if the one you’re prepping for turns back out to sea, don’t think your preparations have been wasted.
 Trust me, another one will come and you will be glad you have the supplies that you do.

 How far away from the coast can hurricanes affect you?